• SNAP Display at Event

 Rodenticides

-also see wildlife/birds
+also see wildlife section/birds p.2

 Rodenticides (Chemical Watch Fact Sheet, Vol. 20, Pesticides and You, No. 4, 2000-2001) Sorry, this is old but still relevant.
 However many new chemicals have come on the market since then.